-A half-day journey of such wonder like the TranzAlpine train should be enjoyed and savoured.
+A half-day journey of such wonder like the TranzAlpine train should be enjoyed and savoured with some famous TranzAlpine stopovers.
 To extend your experience, think about lengthening your Christchurch to Greymouth train trip by breaking your journey and enjoy a couple of the tremendous stops along the way.

 Hopping off along the way on your South Island train journey allows you to experience small off the beaten track locations, engage with local communities and enjoy activities and accommodation unique to that locality.
 More than anything else, you have the chance to really capture the essence of the country through which you are travelling.
 As long as you advise us more than three days prior to travel, you can stop at selected stations and re-board at a later date completely free of charge.

 Arthur’s Pass is a small village nestled amongst the Southern Alps, 5kms south of the mountain pass of the same name.
-It was previously known as Camping Flat or Bealey Flats.
+It was previously known as Camping Flat or Bealey Flats and is the most logical of the TranzAlpine stopovers.

 European settlers explored the Canterbury side of the Southern Alps first in the 1850’s to find open tussock-land for sheep grazing.
 Looking for a quick route to the West Coast, under instruction of The Chief Surveyor of the Canterbury Region, Arthur Dobson surveyed Arthur’s Pass in February 1864.